How do Vietnamese farmers live and work?

 farmers wear long-sleeve shirts to work

 Farmers wear long-sleeve shirts to work.
-(Lam Tran/pixabay)
+(Lam Tran/Pixabay)

 You can find a few tours, such as: